 Environmental Field Experience

 As an MFA student, you are required to engage in an environmentally based internship or field work experience during your program.
 This work should be somehow related to the content of your thesis.
 You will design, propose, and complete a field experience relevant to your writing interests.
 By midterm of the semester before the field work is to begin, you must complete and submit—in consultation with your assigned program adviser or major professor—a MFA Environmental Field Experience (Engl 560) Proposal Form to the field experience facilitator.
 Field work requirements must be met as outlined in the Guidelines for Completion of English 560: Environmental Field Experience.

 Environmental courses in disciplines outside the English Department

 You design, in consultation with your assigned program adviser or major professor, a self-tailored core of interdisciplinary courses that allow you to pursue fields of knowledge relevant to your writing project.
 Selections can be made from any ISU courses outside the English Department with an environmental focus.
 These courses may be at the graduate level; they may also be 300- or 400-level undergraduate courses that are used in accordance with English Department and Graduate College Policy.
-The Petition for Approval of Environmental Courses Outside English must be completed, signed by your assigned program adviser or major professor, signed by the CWE area coordinator, and submitted to the Graduate Program Staff Assistant (required before the DPS, POS documentation, and the POSC Form in AccessPlus will be approved).
+The MFA program’s Petition for Approval of Environmental Courses Outside English must be completed, signed by your assigned program adviser or major professor, signed by the CWE area coordinator, and submitted to the Graduate Program Staff Assistant for POSC approval.
 You provide an overview and rationale for your selection of outside courses as well as an argument for how each course contributes to your understanding of environment and thus is relevant to your plan of study.